 I’m a Catholic, and I strive to make that the source of my life.
 My faith took a philosophical bent when I chose my college, a Great Books Liberal Arts school in Southern California.
-Although I wasn’t aware of it, my own desire for a unified understanding of the world, what I call a philosophy, was stronger than my desire to continue learning in any individual discipline.
-Although I didn’t know it, that’s exactly how this school would help me grow.
+Although I wasn’t aware of it, my own desire for a unified understanding of the world–what I call a philosophy–was stronger than my desire to continue learning in any individual discipline.
+That’s exactly how this school would help me grow.

 People say, “So… Liberal Arts.
 Politics?”

 No. “Liberal” in this context is about a freedom of soul that can be found reading the Great Books.
 They are an encounter with the greatest minds Western Civilization has ever known.
 To study them, to enter “the Great Conversation”, frees you from the preconceptions of your particular time and place, even as the thoughts you encounter are eternal and universal.

 What job did it prepare me for?
 All and none.
 It’s about living.
 Whatever job I end up with, I will have a better life with the perspective I’ve gained and with the skills of knowing myself and understanding my ideas.
 Having a unified world view isn’t something to scoff at either.
 My schoolmates have gone into many different fields… and I’ve found love for them all. 🙂

 As much as I glow about it now, I was pretty tired of books after four intense years.
 Although the school congratulated me on entering the society of “those who know”, I knew I was missing a lot.
 So I paid down my loans and went to England and Scotland.
 I lived with a family in Spain for three months.
 Taking care of five kids is an education in what’s important.
 It was just what I needed after all those heady intellectual thoughts; a firm base in reality.
 Beyond that, getting to see buildings older than any standing in America, things that hearkened to a heritage deeper than what we experience now… It opened my mind and heart to the fullness of the truth I’d read.